 Much of those symptoms went away because I was pregnant, but after I started weaning my third son from breastfeeding I noticed the symptoms returned and with a vengeance.
 In particular, I felt moody (especially in the mornings – and I am a self-proclaimed night owl but even for me I could tell I was particularly cranky in the mornings), irritable, fatigued and had horrible hormonal breakouts again all around my chin.

-I wanted to get tested, but wanted a more holistic approach to dealing with my hormonal imbalance.
+I wanted to get tested, but wanted a more natural approach to dealing with my hormonal imbalance.
 Then I learned about hormone testing at home.

 Unlike what many of us think, it’s not just about estrogen and progesterone when it comes to hormone balancing in women.
 It’s about balancing the key hormones in the body to maintain optimal wellness.

-Below are the key hormones in the body (according to Pure Prescriptions1):
+Below are the key hormones in the body (according to True Health Labs):

 1. Estrogen – there are three forms made by the body: estrone, estradiol and estriol.
 The form used in past hormone replacement therapies is estradiol, often in the form of concentrated pregnant mare’s urine (Premarin).
 It is a proliferative (causes growth) hormone that grows the lining of the uterus.
 It is also a known cancer-causing hormone: breast and endometrial (uterine) in women and prostate gland in men.
 It will treat menopausal symptoms like hot flashes, insomnia and memory-loss.
 With the bio-identical formulas estriol is matched with estradiol to provide protective effects and additional estrogenic benefits.
 The other major protector in keeping estradiol from running amok is progesterone.